sebastesnorvegicus/straumsnu.js/src/docs/Presentation.md

 </tide>
 ```

-The waterlevel elements here what we are looking for:
+The waterlevel elements are the interesting data for this app:
 * The predicted time of high/low tide in Bodø
-* The predicted water level at this times
+* The predicted water level at these times

 What does the app do with this information?
 * Scuba dive planners need to know when the tide in Saltsraumen will turn.
 This occurs 1 hour 41 minutes after high/low tide in Bodø.
 So we need to add 101 minutes to the predicted times.
-* Scuba dive planners also need to know the difference between previous and current amplitude.
-This is a good measure on how strong the current will be, and must be calculated.
+* We also need to calculate the difference between previous and current amplitude.
+This difference is a good measure on how strong the current will be.
-* Because we are using Javascript, we need to convert data to json to operate on it.
+* Because we are using Javascript, we need to convert kartverket's XML data to json to operate on it.
 * Since prediction data rarely changes, we want to cache data to improve performance
 * We also want to show moon phases to the user